 Caprylic/Capric Triglyceride is created through a number of complicated chemical reactions and fractionated coconut oil is created through the simple physical process of heating and cooling down.
 Caprylic/Capric Triglyceride is a much more refined oil than fractionated coconut oil and with refinement comes loss of therapeutic properties.
 Especially through high heat processes like steam hydrolysis, that’s why everybody shouts about how good their COLD pressed oils are!

 For the skincare industry Caprylic/Capric Triglyceride is used to replicate the absorbency of oils like camellia, rosehip, macadamia or hazelnut and to create a silky smooth feel.
 Caprylic/Capric Triglyceride has a much higher shelf life than most other oils, especially the lighter oils used in serums and is available at a lower price.
 So it’s great for saving money and increasing profit margins on a product while still benefiting from some really useful properties.
 But, in our opinion it’s not the real deal and not really a natural oil.
-You can make up your own mind on this of course.

 As you may know, Old Faithful use unrefined oils wherever possible because they have a higher therapeutic value that benefits our skin, hair & nail system.
 Unrefined, organic oils are more expensive, have scent, colour, are less stable and are harder to formulate with.
 But we think they are worth it.
 You can learn about our facial skincare products here.